vfarcic/devops24/manuscript/06-jenkins-setup.md

 jenkins-slave-qnkwc-s6jfx 0/5   ContainerCreating 0        19s
 ```

 So far, everything looks OK.
 Containers are being created.
-The `jenkins-slave-...` Pod will soon change its state to `Running`, and Jenkins will try to execute all the steps defined in the script.
+The `jenkins-slave-...` Pod will soon change its status to `Running`, and Jenkins will try to execute all the steps defined in the script.

 Let's take a look at the build from Jenkins' UI.